Tanjy55/tp/docs/UserGuide.md

 ### Export a quote: `export`

 Export a quote to a PDF file.
-The command uses the built-in PDF writer to format the quote into an invoice-like PDF and saves it as `invoice.pdf` in the current working directory.
+The command uses the built-in PDF writer to format the quote into an quote-like PDF and saves it as `quotation.pdf` in the current working directory.

 Command availability:
 - If you are currently inside a quote, you may run the command without arguments to export the current quote.